Brandon-Rozek/website/content/notes/bayesianstatistics.md

 ---
-title: Bayesian Statistics
+title: Bayesian Statistics - From Concept to Data Analysis
 showthedate: false
 ---

-# Bayesian Statistics: From Concept to Data Analysis

 In the Winter of 2017, I took a course on Bayesian Statistics on Coursera offered by Dr. Herbert Lee.